 Download, Print Or Share

-If you are a citizen of the U.S. or Canada who travels frequently between the two countries, you may benefit from the NEXUS program, which is a joint initiative between the U.S. Customs and Border Protection Agency and the Canada Border Services Agency that allows pre-screened and approved travelers faster processing at designated highway lanes in high-volume border crossing locations, at a NEXUS kiosk at several airports, and at certain marine reporting locations in the Great Lakes and Seattle regions.
-For further information, you may log on to the Nexus Internet website by clicking here.
+If you are a U.S. citizen, you do not require a visa for the short duration of this tour.
+Please note that longer stays abroad for any purpose may require additional travel documentation.
+If you are a frequent traveler to Canada from the U.S., you may benefit from the NEXUS program which is a joint initiative between the U.S. Customs and Border Protection Agency and the Canada Border Services Agency that allows pre-screened and approved travelers faster processing at designated highway lanes in high-volume border crossing locations, at a NEXUS kiosk at several airports, and at certain marine reporting locations in the Great Lakes and Seattle regions.
+For further information, you may log on to the Nexus Internet site by clicking here.

-We recommend that you make at least two photocopies of all the travel documents that you bring with you.
+We strongly recommend that your passport be valid for six months beyond the completion of your tour.
+In addition, we recommend that you make at least two photocopies of all the travel documents that you bring with you.
 Include copies of the photo page of your passport that contains the date of issuance, the date of expiration and your citizenship.
 Secure one set of copies in the safe in your room while traveling and leave one set behind with someone at home who will assist you in the event your documents are misplaced, lost or stolen.

 To facilitate Travel Requirements, destinations are increasingly utilizing online forms that require digital proof that you've successfully completed your submission (via an email, QR code, etc.) To ensure smooth travels and peace of mind, we strongly recommend all guests carry a personal smart phone and sign up for international data plans before traveling overseas.